 Indigenous Brits (especially those anxious to be seen as politically correct) call people originating from that region ‘Asian‘ – and UK Asians seem happy to use that word about themselves.

-(It’s different in the USA, where ‘Asian’ means Chinese or Japanese.)
+(It’s different in the USA, where ‘Asian’ means of east Asian origin.
+Most US ‘Asians’ are of Chinese or Japanese origin.)

 The problem with identifying someone of Pakistani, Indian or Bangladeshi origin as ‘Asian’ is the absurd geographical and linguistic innaccuracy.
 Asia’s a huge continent, stretching from Turkey to the eastern edge of Russia.
 Three countries occupying about one twentieth of Asia’s land mass have hijacked the name of the whole continent.